emmanuelparadis/New-code-for-VCF/README.md

 - `VCFlociinfo` extracts the information of the loci, by default all nine fields (CHROM, POS, ID, REF, ALT, QUAL, FILTER, INFO, FORMAT) are read.
 This returns an object of class "VCFinfo" with a `print` method.

-- `is.snp` tests whether a locus is a SNP (this is now a generic function)
+- `is.snp` tests whether a locus is a SNP (this is now a generic function).

 - `rangePOS` selects loci within a given range of POSition using an object of class "VCFinfo".

 - `selectQUAL` selects loci above a given QUALity using an object of class "VCFinfo".

-The function `read.vcf` (already in pegas) has been completely rewritten with a new interface:
+The function `read.vcf` (already in pegas) has been rewritten with a new interface:

 ```r
 read.vcf(file, from = 1, to = 1e4, which.loci = NULL, quiet = FALSE)